nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation Rationale

-Since each Participant has a unique ID, it provides a convenient way for the user to look for a specific Participant if matching ID is used as the criterion.
-The `findParticipant` command provides similar functionality, but returns a list of Participants instead because it uses names, which are more imprecise.
+Since each Participant has a unique index in the displayed Participant list, it provides a convenient way for the user to look for a specific Participant if index is used as the criterion.
+The `find` command provides similar functionality, but returns a list of Participants instead because it uses names, which are more imprecise.
 Hence, a separate command was decidedly implemented to allow users the ability to sieve out a single Participant for a more detailed view.

 #### Design Considerations:
 ##### Aspect: Similar participant IDs: